Responsibly Produced Peat certification ensures that peatland will be used, managed and restored in a responsible way

 Responsibly Produced Peat certification secures the best possible development after completion of peat production, with preference for restoration.

 Traditions for peatland use and ecological conditions vary between countries.
 National legislation, land owners, and environmental policy guidelines set the outlines for possible after-use regimes in many countries.
 RPP’s preference is restoration of the peatland ecosystem.
-Stakeholder consultation is an important part in this process.
+Stakeholder consultation, including local authorities, NGOs and local communities, is an important part in this process.

 Assuring long-term availability of peat